kushelwho/Campus-Aid/README.md

 - Enhanced AI features across all modules
 - Offline support for core functionality
 - Analytics dashboard for usage patterns
+- Verification system for faculty accounts to respond to reviews

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.